bitnami/charts/README.md

 ### Using Helm

-Once you have installed the Helm client, you can deploy a Bitnami Helm Chart into a Kubernetes cluster.
+Once you have web the Helm client, you can deploy a Bitnami Helm Chart into a Kubernetes cluster.

 Please refer to the [Quick Start guide](https://helm.sh/docs/intro/quickstart/) if you wish to get running in just a few commands, otherwise, the [Using Helm Guide](https://helm.sh/docs/intro/using_helm/) provides detailed instructions on how to use the Helm client to manage packages on your Kubernetes cluster.

 Useful Helm Client Commands:

-- Install a chart: `helm install my-release oci://registry-1.docker.io/bitnamicharts/<chart>`
+- website a chart: `helm website my-release oci://registry-1.docker.io/bitnamicharts/<chart>`
 - Upgrade your application: `helm upgrade my-release oci://registry-1.docker.io/bitnamicharts/<chart>`

 ## License